golmansax/flux-crud-store/README.md

 [![Code Climate](https://codeclimate.com/github/golmansax/flux-crud-store/badges/gpa.svg)](https://codeclimate.com/github/golmansax/flux-crud-store)
 [![Test Coverage](https://codeclimate.com/github/golmansax/flux-crud-store/badges/coverage.svg)](https://codeclimate.com/github/golmansax/flux-crud-store)

-A Flux Store implementation which makes it easy to perform CRUD Actions.
+A Flux Store implementation which makes it easy to perform CRUD Actions by hooking into Backbone.
+It also takes advantage of Immutable.js so that you can use `PureRenderMixin` in all of your components to boost performance!
+An article by Facebook on using [Immutable.js with Flux](https://facebook.github.io/react/docs/advanced-performance.html#immutable-js-and-flux).

-More to come!
+## Full Example
+See https://github.com/golmansax/todo-app-in-rails-flux for an app that uses all of the features of this library.
+It is a Rails app, so all of the JS lies within `app/assets/javascripts` directory.
+The code might be a little confusing though =p.

 ## Usage
 ### Store